Nakilon/rasel/README.md

-# RASEL (Random Access Stack Esoteric Language) v2
+# RASEL (Random Access Stack Esoteric Language) v3

-A programming language inspired by Befunge where instead of the program space random access you have the ability to swap with the Nth value in the stack.
+A programming language inspired by Befunge where you have a random access not to the program space but to the stack.

 This repository includes [specification](#reference-specification), [examples](examples), [executables](bin) and [library](lib/rasel.rb), its [tests](test.rb) running as [GitHub Action](.github/workflows/test.yaml).
 There is also an IDE -- read more about it in the Esolang Wiki [RASEL](https://esolangs.org/wiki/RASEL) language article.